 Dibner Hall of the History of Science in the Library Hall

-The oldest gardens are the Lily Ponds, the Palm Garden, Desert Garden and Japanese Garden which were designed by William Hertrich with the Huntingtons.
-The subtropical and Australian plants, herbs, camellia and Rose Garden were added later.
-Other garden areas include the Shakespeare Garden, the Jungle Garden, the Children's Garden and the Conservatory.
+The oldest gardens are the Lily Ponds, the Palm Garden, Desert Garden, and Japanese Garden which was designed by William Hertrich with the Huntington.
+The subtropical and Australian plants, herbs, camellia, and Rose Garden were added later.
+Other garden areas include the Shakespeare Garden, the Jungle Garden, the Children's Garden, and the Conservatory.